Jump to content

 Depending on your specific use, it may be more or less relevant to have a correct, trustworthy, and complete answer.
 For example, if you are working on tasks where it is necessary to know the exact scope of sources, then general platforms such as ChatGPT may have difficulty providing this information, other than that it has 'scraped' and read all publicly available information on the internet.
 However, if you are simply using generative AI to find inspiration, then it may be less important.

 Other platforms will be able to provide more precise information about the data that underlies their language model, including considerations about how material is processed to end up in a language model.
+Unless, of course, the information is treated as a business secret.

 2. 2